 German Courses

+First Year

 LANG1003.
 German I.1 (6 credits)

 This beginners course in German language does not require any previous knowledge of German.
 Students will acquire basic linguistic and communicative skills in German in speaking, listening, reading and writing.
 Apart from their regular language classes students will be taught in small tutorial groups to ensure an environment highly conducive to practising language skills.

+Prerequisite: Nil.

 LANG1004.
-German I.2 (12 credits)

-This course is a continuation of German I.1.
+German I.2 (6 credits) This course is a continuation of German I.1.
 It combines linguistic and communicative skills in German with a balanced emphasis on speaking, listening, reading and writing.
 Small tutorial groups, which will be arranged in addition to the regular language classes, will provide the students with an environment highly conducive to practising their language skills.
 The course will also encourage students to exploit resources available on the Internet and in the Centre's self-practice facilities (Language Resource Centres and Practice Lab) which provide a wide range of materials for language practice, including audio and videotapes, CD-ROMs and computer programmes.
 Students intending to proceed to the second year will be provided with a range of self-access materials to maintain and enhance their skills during the summer break.
 Prerequisite: German I.1 or comparable level acquired elsewhere.
-Students wishing to be admitted to German I.2 without having enrolled in German I.1 previously will have to satisfy the Faculty Board through the Director of the Language Centre that they have attained elsewhere a standard adequate to enable them to complete the course satisfactorily.
+Students wishing to be admitted to German I.2 without having enrolled in German I.1 previously will have to satisfy the Faculty Board through the Head of the School of Modern Languages and Cultures that they have attained elsewhere a standard adequate to enable them to complete the course satisfactorily.
+Assessment: 100% Coursework.
+This course will be offered in the second semester.
+LANG1040.
+Contrastive language studies: German - Chinese (3 credits) This course looks at the major structural and lexical similarities and differences between the first (Chinese) and target (German) language.
+Students will be provided with a systematic comparison and exploration of the languages which cover various linguistic aspects such as phonology, morphology, syntax etc. Special attention will be given to some typical difficulties and frequent mistakes of learning German for Chinese learners with the aim of avoiding those problems in their further studies.
+Assessment: 100% Coursework.
+This course will be offered in the second semester.